Rayn2402/ThePetaleProject/README.md

 This repository stores the code implemented to generate the results of our paper:
 *Machine learning strategies to predict late adverse effects in childhood acute lymphoblastic leukemia survivors*

+**The datasets analysed during the study are not publicly available for confidentiality purposes.
+However, randomly generated datasets with the same format as used in our experiments are publicly shared in the** ```data``` **directory**.

 ## Installation
 To have all the requirements needed, you must do the following actions:
 - Open a terminal